-Fellows will prepare and present instructional lectures to students, residents, nurses, and other medical personnel (e.g., nurses and emergency medical services personnel) on topics related to pediatric emergency medicine.
+Fellows will prepare and present lectures to students, residents, nurses, and other medical personnel (e.g., nurses and emergency medical services personnel) on topics related to pediatric emergency medicine.
 The department offers many additional opportunities to teach, including Pediatric Advanced Life Support classes, Suture/Wound Management and Splinting workshops, and Sim Lab courses for residents and medical students.
-Under the supervision of Dr. Amanda Price, each fellow will annually develop a mock code scenario through simulation while learning details of curriculum development and evaluate his/her colleagues and faculty in the simulation scenario and procedural skills.
+Under the supervision of.
 Fellows have many more opportunities to teach simulation to residents on the topics of resuscitation and procedures.

 In addition, one-on-one teaching skills will be developed as fellows precept residents and medical students on clinical cases in the Emergency Department.
+Fellows are also expected to mentor residents as they present short teaching talks during their Pediatric ED rotation.
 Teaching activities will be monitored, and periodic critique/feedback will be provided.